-We also owe a great deal of gratitude to Nick Cuccia for his copy editing and design support.
+We also owe a great deal of gratitude to Nick Cuccia and Eugenie Chang for their copy editing and design support.

-Finally and importantly, as a land grant institution, UCLA, and the authors of this report, also acknowledge the Gabrielino and Tongva peoples as the traditional land caretakers of Tovaangar (Los Angeles basin, Southern Channel Islands) and recognize that their displacement has enabled the flourishing of UCLA.
+Finally and importantly, as a land grant institution, UCLA, and the authors of this report, also acknowledge the Gabrielino/Tongva peoples as the traditional land caretakers of Tovaangar (Los Angeles basin, Southern Channel Islands) and recognize that their displacement has enabled the flourishing of UCLA.